-I work on quite a few of these lovely Denon decks.
-Here’s a closer look at a Denon DP-30L I serviced recently, and a reminder of why it’s important to take your deck to the right person for work.
+Here’s a closer look at a Denon DP-30L I serviced recently and a reminder of why it’s important to take your deck to someone you trust, even for a cartridge installation.

 For more Denon DP-30L goodness, check out this service and review article.
-This particular unit came to me having just had an Ortofon 2M Red moving magnet cartridge fitted, plus a new lead-out cable.… Read more
+This particular unit came in for service having just been fitted with an Ortofon 2M Red moving magnet cartridge and new lead-out cable.… Read more

-I recently serviced a lovely Denon DP-30L direct-drive turntable and decided to spread the word a little about this great deck.
+I recently serviced a lovely Denon DP-30L direct-drive turntable and want to spread the word about this great deck.

 Denon’s DP-30L is an excellent turntable with great features like a quality motor, solid chassis and excellent speed-control circuitry.
 The DP-30L weighs in at just under 10kg, much more than today’s lightweight decks.
 This deck also has commendably low wow and flutter.… Read more

-The Kenwood KD-650 is an amazing turntable.
-It really is one of the very best decks to come out of the 1970’s and 80’s and if you ever get a chance to purchase either the KD-650, with Kenwood tonearm, or the KD-600, usually with an SME series 3, you should go for it.
+The Kenwood KD-650 is an amazing turntable, one of the very best to come out of the 1970’s and 80’s.
+If you ever get a chance to purchase either the KD-650, with Kenwood tonearm, or the KD-600, go for it.

 I’ve just finished repairing and servicing a lovely old deck that one doesn’t often see – a Denon SL-7D direct-drive turntable.

-My customer was given the run-around by several techs and wanted me to have a look and see if I could get her going again.
+My customer received the run-around from several technicians and wanted me to have a look to see if I could get her going again.
 This Denon SL-7D came fitted with a gorgeous old AKG P25MD moving iron cartridge – more on that later.… Read more

 I’ve just finished servicing this lovely old Kenwood KP-2022 belt-drive turntable.
 The owner asked me if it was worth servicing the old girl.
 You can imagine my reply!